 Patching servers with

 Managing the installation of security updates is an important matter for the system administrator.
-The process of providing software updates is a well-trodden path that ultimately causes few problems.
+Providing software updates is a well-trodden path that ultimately causes few problems.
 For these reasons, it is reasonable to automate the download and application of updates daily and automatically on Rocky servers.

 The security of your information system will be strengthened.